 Home blood sugar monitoring

-During an appointment, your doctor may conduct an A1C test.
-This blood test indicates your average blood sugar level for the past two to three months.
-It works by measuring the percentage of blood sugar attached to hemoglobin, the oxygen-carrying protein in red blood cells.
+During an appointment, your health care provider may conduct an A1C test.
+This blood test shows your average blood sugar level for the past 2 to 3 months.
+It works by measuring the percentage of blood sugar attached to the oxygen-carrying protein in red blood cells, called hemoglobin.

 - Get physical.
-Regular exercise is often an effective way to control your blood sugar.
-However, don't exercise if ketones are present in your urine.
+Regular exercise is often an effective way to control blood sugar.
+But don't exercise if you have ketones in your urine.
 This can drive your blood sugar even higher.

 - Take your medication as directed.
-If you have frequent episodes of hyperglycemia, your doctor may adjust the dosage or timing of your medication.
+If you develop hyperglycemia often, your health care provider may adjust the dosage or timing of your medication.

 - Follow your diabetes eating plan.
-It helps to eat less and avoid sugary beverages.
-If you're having trouble sticking to your meal plan, ask your doctor or dietitian for help.
+It helps to eat smaller portions and avoid sugary beverages and frequent snacking.
+If you're having trouble sticking to your meal plan, ask your health care provider or dietitian for help.

-- Adjust your insulin doses to control hyperglycemia.
-Adjustments to your insulin program or a supplement of short-acting insulin can help control hyperglycemia.
+- Adjust your insulin doses.
+Changes to your insulin program or a supplement of short-acting insulin can help control hyperglycemia.
 A supplement is an extra dose of insulin used to help temporarily correct a high blood sugar level.
-Ask your doctor how often you need an insulin supplement if you have high blood sugar.
+Ask your health care provider how often you need an insulin supplement if you have high blood sugar.

 Emergency treatment for severe hyperglycemia

 - Fluid replacement.
-You'll receive fluids — either orally or through a vein (intravenously) — until you're rehydrated.
-The fluids replace those you've lost through excessive urination, as well as help dilute the excess sugar in your blood.
+You'll receive fluids — usually through a vein (intravenously) — until your body has the fluids it needs.
+This replaces fluids you've lost through urination.
+It also helps dilute the extra sugar in your blood.